simoneBrancati/the-guardian-rss-feed-api/README.md

 # The Guardian RSS Feed API

-This repository provides an Express application that exposes an API for generating RSS feeds based on articles from of The Guardian, a leading UK newspaper.
+This repository provides an Express application that exposes an API for generating RSS feeds based on articles from The Guardian, a leading UK newspaper.

 ## Usage